matthewwall/weert/data_model.md

 ## Timestamps

 ### RESTful API
-Timestamps should be sent as an integer value representing the number of _milliseconds_ since 1 January 1970 00:00:00 UTC (the Unix Epoch), that is, in [JavaScript style] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
+Timestamps should be sent under key `timestamp`. and as an integer value representing the number of _milliseconds_ since 1 January 1970 00:00:00 UTC (the Unix Epoch), that is, in [JavaScript style] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).